 Support for the health response is very welcome, but brands need to think about their responsibilities to their suppliers and workers too.
-Groups like Business and Human Rights and XX have warned companies against ‘moral bankruptcy’ .
+Groups like Business and Human Rights Resource Centre have warned companies against ‘moral bankruptcy’ .

-Remake is keeping the pressur on brands with their #PayUp campaign)—calling on brands topay suppliers and factories for cancelled work that had been commissioned pre-outbreak, which is a crucial step in ensuring that the financial burden is spread more fairly and not all dumped on supply chains and, usually, workers in developing nations who are already under enough duress.
+Remake is keeping the pressure on brands with their #PayUp campaign—calling on brands to pay suppliers and factories for cancelled work that had been commissioned pre-outbreak, which is a crucial step in ensuring that the financial burden is spread more fairly and not all borne by supply chains and, usually, workers in developing nations who are already under enough significant financial pressure.
 So far, big names that have made this commitment include H&M, PVH Group (owner of Calvin Klein amongst others), Target (US), ZARA, Marks & Spencer, and Kiabi.

 In the post-pandemic world, companies will be judged by how humanely they handled this crisis.
 This will include not only how they treated their direct employees, but also whether they took appropriate steps to mitigate the impact on the most vulnerable workers in their value chain.Anna Triponel and John Sherman in Business and Human Rights Resource Center